tmalthoff/readMe-Generator/README.md

   ## Usage
   Type node and the name of the file into the terminal and enter your answers that

-  ## License
-  MIT

   ## Contributing
-  Myself, Matthew Althoff
+  Thomas Matthew Althoff

   ## Tests
-  Running the project inwindow
+  Running the project in the terminal and then checking the README file

-  ## Questions
-  fakeemail.org
+  Link to the demo video